sz3/libcimbar/README.md

 The code is written in C++, and developed/tested on amd64+linux, arm64+android (decoder only), and emscripten+WASM (encoder only).
 It probably works, or can be made to work, on other platforms.

 Crucially, because the encoder compiles to asmjs and wasm, it can run on anything with a modern web browser.
-There are [releases](https://github.com/sz3/libcimbar/releases/latest) if you wish to run the encoder locally instead of via cimbar.org.
+For offline use, you can either install cimbar.org as a progressive web app, or [download the latest release](https://github.com/sz3/libcimbar/releases/latest) of `cimbar_js.html`, save it locally, and open it in your web browser.

 ## Library dependencies